-Barnard Castle Town Council manages six play areas within Barnard Castle, these being Bouch Way, Dawson Road, Green Lane, Kalafat, Marwood Drive and Ten Fields.
+Barnard Castle Town Council manages seven play areas within Barnard Castle, these being Bouch Way, Dawson Road, Green Lane, Kalafat, Marwood Drive, Demesnes and Scar Top.

-Barnard Castle Town Council is the custodian of all these facilities on behalf of Fields in Trust (formerly The National Playing Fields Association) and Bouch Way has a Deed of Dedication between the Town Council and Fields in Trust.
-This means that all six play areas are protected from any form of development so that future generations can continue to enjoy them.
+Barnard Castle Town Council is the custodian of five of these facilities on behalf of Fields in Trust (formerly The National Playing Fields Association) and Bouch Way has a Deed of Dedication between the Town Council and Fields in Trust.
+This means that all five play areas are protected from any form of development so that future generations can continue to enjoy them.

 In addition, to celebrate the Queen’s Diamond Jubilee in 2012, the Town Council joined a campaign led by HRH Prince William to protect in perpetuity 2,012 outdoor recreational spaces in communities across the country as a permanent living legacy to mark this special occasion.
 Each play area now has the status of being a Queen Elizabeth II Field and plaques have been put up to recognise this.